bennfocus/feast-hive/README.md

 # Feast Hive Support

+**Sorry guys, I am super busy recently for other projects, I will come back to continue to improve maybe a month later (since Apr 15th), please create an issue if you have any problem.**

 Hive is not included in current [Feast](https://github.com/feast-dev/feast) roadmap, this project intends to add Hive support for Offline Store.
 For more details, can check [this Feast issue](https://github.com/feast-dev/feast/issues/1686).